Smoky Roasted Pepper Hummus (Why Should You Avoid Store Bought?)

 There are many brands of ready to eat hummus at the grocery store.
 Then why should you make your own?

 Unfortunately, there are very few hummus producers that use quality ingredients in their products.
 Most store bought hummus contains inferior quantity oils like canola, peanut or sunflower.
 Good quality hummus is always made with extra virgin olive oil.
-That a law!!!
+That is a law!!!
 If you see a brand that uses other type of oil in their product, then that product cannot be called hummus.

 Other unwanted ingredients found in store bought hummus: